Skip to main content

 • Second Income Limit Requirement: Beginning with Oklahoma’s Promise college students receiving the scholarship for the first time in 2009-10, families will be subject to a second income limit requirement.
 Students will not receive the scholarship if their families’ income exceeds $100,000 at the time the student goes to college.

-• Minimum College GPA Requirement: Also effective for students receiving the award for the first time in 2009-10, a minimum college GPA of 2.0 will be required for courses taken during the sophomore year and a minimum 2.5 GPA for courses taken during the junior and senior years.
+• Minimum College GPA Requirement: Also practical for students receiving the award for the first time in 2009-10, a minimum college GPA of 2.0 will be required for courses taken during the sophomore year and a minimum of 2.5 GPA for courses taken during the junior and senior years.

 • Homeschool Student Eligibility: Homeschool students are now eligible for the scholarship.
-They must sign up while they are ages 13 to 15 and must achieve a 22 score on the ACT.
+They must sign up when they are 13 to 15 and must achieve a 22 on the ACT.

 • College Conduct Requirement: Effective Jan.
-1, 2008, an Oklahoma’s Promise college student that is suspended for more than one semester for conduct reasons will lose the scholarship permanently.
+1, 2008, an Oklahoma’s Promise college student suspended for more than one semester for conduct reasons will lose the scholarship permanently.

 MENUCLOSE